fledge-iot/fledge/docs/securing_fledge.rst

   - Deleting users.
   - Resetting user passwords.
   - Changing the role of a user.
+  - Changing the details of a user

-Fledge currently supports four roles for users,
+Fledge currently supports four roles for users:

-  - **Administrator**: a user with admin role is able to fully configure Fledge and also manage Fledge users
+  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance  and also manage Fledge users

-  - **Editor**: a user with this role is able to configure Fledge but can not manage users
+  - **Editor**: a user with this role is able to configure Fledge and view the data read by Fledge.
+The user can not manage other users or add new users.

-  - **Viewer**: a user that can only view the configuration of the Fledge instance
+  - **Viewer**: a user that can only view the configuration of the Fledge instance.
+The user has no ability to modify the Fledge instance in any way.

-  - **Data viewer**: a user that can only view the data in Fledge and not the configuration of Fledge itself
+  - **Data Viewer**: a user that can only view the data in Fledge and not the configuration of Fledge itself.
+The user has no ability to modify the Fledge instance in any way.

 Adding Users
 ------------